-- A. The economic value of ongoing total compensation increases will equal 4.5%.
-This will be paid as follows: - 1.
-A 5.24% base wage increase, effective the first full pay period in July 2023. - 2.
-Additional uniform allowance (See Sec.
-5-6). - 3.
-A change to the Employee Development Fund benefits (See Sec.
-5-7). - B. Additionally, Unit 3 employees will receive a non-continuous payment of \$2,776.00 for each full-time employee or \$1,111.00 for each part-time employee to be paid out on the first full pay period in August of 2023.

-The City will evaluate the American Rescue Plan Act and will provide a (non-specified) percentage of premium pay as allowed by the legislation and deemed appropriate by the City Council, balancing the needs of the community and employees in their development of a strategic plan for the ARPA funds.
-The strategic plan will follow guidelines provided by the Department of Treasury.
-This language will expire at the conclusion of the 2021-2023 MOU.

-- C. It is understood that for implementation purposes, the practice of rounding of fractional cents shall be done in accordance with accepted mathematical and accounting principles. - D. Notwithstanding the rates of pay set forth in any appendix or attachment to the agreement for reference, the term "pay schedule" shall mean the schedule computed and published by the Human Resources Department for payroll purposes pursuant to Council action in the pay and compensation ordinance.

-E. Productivity Enhancement Pay
+- A. The economic value of a non-continuous payment equal to 2.5% of base wage will be paid as follows: - 1.
+A non-continuous payment of \$1,480.00 for each full-time employee and \$554.00 for each part-time employee to be paid out on the first full pay period in August of 2024. - B. Limited Reopener for FY 2025-2026: If the City projects revenues will exceed \$1,750,000,000 for Fiscal Year 2025-2026 in the forecast that is presented to City Council in February 2025, the parties shall reopen Section 3-1 of this agreement for the sole and limited purpose of Meeting and Conferring, in February 2025, over base wage increases, if any.
+Unless held invalid by operation of law or by a final judgment of any tribunal of competent jurisdiction, all other terms and conditions of this MOU shall remain in full force and effect during any such reopener and throughout the duration of this MOU. - C. It is understood that for implementation purposes, the practice of rounding of fractional cents shall be done in accordance with accepted mathematical and accounting principles. - D. Notwithstanding the rates of pay set forth in any appendix or attachment to the agreement for reference, the term "pay schedule" shall mean the schedule computed and published by the Human Resources Department for payroll purposes pursuant to Council action in the pay and compensation ordinance. - E. Productivity Enhancement Pay